limayasmim/nuvem-semana1-yasmim-lima/README.md

 - Ativei GitHub Pages (main / root)
 ## Dificuldades
 - Na maior parte da atividade nenhuma, só o link do page que demorou a aparecer
+## Erro
+- favicon.ico:1  Failed to load resource: the server responded with a status of 404 ()